-The following recommendations or actions shall, if deemed adverse pursuant to Article I, Section 1.2 of this Fair Hearing Plan (Plan), entitle the Practitioner affected thereby to a hearing:
+The following recommendations or actions shall, if deemed adverse pursuant to Article I, Section 1.2 of this Fair Hearing Plan (Plan), entitle the Practitioner affected thereby, to a hearing:

-- (1) Denial of initial staff appointment, unless based upon failure to submit a completed application or failure to meet the basic objective criteria for appointment; - (2) Denial of reappointment, unless based upon failure to submit a completed application or failure to meet the basic objective criteria for appointment; - (3) Suspension of staff membership for a period in excess of thirty (30) days, except automatic suspensions pursuant to the Medical Staff Bylaws; - (4) Revocation of staff membership; - (5) Denial of requested advancement of staff category, if such denial materially limits the physician's exercise of privileges; - (6) Reduction of staff category due to an adverse determination as to a Practitioner's competence or professional conduct; - (7) Limitation of the right to admit patients for a period in excess of thirty (30) days, unless based upon a reduction of staff category not related to an adverse determination as to a Practitioner's competence or professional conduct; - (8) Denial of an initial request for particular clinical privileges, unless based upon failure to meet the basic objective criteria for the privileges requested; - (9) Reduction of clinical privileges for a period in excess of thirty (30) days; - (10) Permanent suspension of clinical privileges, except automatic suspensions pursuant to the Medical Staff Bylaws; - (11) Permanent revocation of clinical privileges; - (12) Terms of probation or consultation, if such terms of probation or consultation materially restrict the physician's exercise of privileges for more than thirty (30) days; and - (13) Summary suspension of privileges or staff membership for a period in excess of fourteen (14) days.
+- (1) Denial of initial staff appointment, unless based upon failure to submit a completed application or failure to meet the basic objective criteria for appointment; - (2) Denial of reappointment, unless based upon failure to submit a completed application or failure to meet the basic objective criteria for appointment; - (3) Suspension of staff membership and/or privileges for a period in excess of thirty (30) days; except automatic suspension pursuant to of the Medical Staff Bylaws; - (4) Revocation of staff membership and/or privileges; - (5) Denial of requested advancement of staff category, if such denial materially limits the physician's exercise of privileges. - (6) Reduction of staff category, due to an adverse determination as to a Practitioner's competence or professional conduct; - (7) Limitation of the right to admit patients, unless based upon a reduction of staff category; not related to an adverse determination as to a Practitioner's competence or professional conduct; - (8) Denial of an initial request for particular clinical privileges, unless based upon failure to meet the basic objective criteria for the privileges requested; - (9) Reduction of clinical privileges for a period in excess of thirty (30) days; - (10) Terms of probation, or consultation if such terms of probation or consultation materially restrict the Practitioner's exercise of privileges for more than thirty (30) days; and - (11) Summary suspension of privileges or staff membership for a period in excess of thirty (30) days.